justinwalsh/daux.io/README.md

 </staticContent>
 ```

-*Note*: Only add the mime map entry if you are using a custom theme and receive 404s for `.less` files.
+You will only need the mime map entry if you are using a custom theme and receive 404s for `.less` files.

-	If you have a global mime map entry for less files set, you will receive an internal server (500) error for having duplicate mime map entries.
+If you have a global mime map entry for `.less` files set for the server, you will receive an internal server (500) error for having duplicate mime map entries.

 ## Support